nobl/ioBroker.senec/README.md

 An adapter polling a battery every ten seconds runs unattended for years, so most of the work is in the parts you never see.

-**It validates the connection to your appliance.** Local polling is HTTPS, and the certificate is actually checked — against the CA you upload, against one the adapter fetches from the portal for you, or by pinning the appliance's fingerprint on first contact and warning if it ever changes.
-No blanket "trust anything" shortcut.
+**It validates the connection to your appliance.** Local polling is HTTPS, and the certificate chain is verified against the CA you upload or one the adapter fetches from the portal for you.
+Where no CA can be obtained, the adapter falls back to recording the appliance's certificate fingerprint on first contact and warning you whenever it changes — continuity monitoring rather than full verification, chosen so a legitimate certificate change never leaves you disconnected.
 [How it works](docs/en/README.md#tls-certificate-validation)

 **It backs off instead of hammering.** Cloud requests run through a queue that watches success rates, widens the gap between requests when the server rate-limits or times out, and narrows it again once things recover.